JaveedShaiks/salesDashbaord/README.md

 # salesDashbaord
-sales report dashboard, display the data using plotly
+sales report dashboard to display the data using plotly